 WHAT IS GDPR?

-The General Data Protection Regulation (GDPR) is a major update to EU privacy law, which aims to protect the personal data of individuals, which is being used by various organisations.
-It has been around for a while as a Directive but it is now an enforceable Regulation, in effect from 25 May 2018.
+The General Data Protection Regulation (GDPR) is a cornerstone of EU privacy law, which aims to protect the personal data of individuals being used by organisations.
+The Regulation took effect from 25 May 2018, binding enterprises to compliance if they wish to operate within the European Union.
+The objective of the Regulation is to:

 SIMPLEPAY AND GDPR: OVERVIEW

-In terms of Article 4, SimplePay is a Processor of personal data.
-As the name suggests, Processors process data on behalf of other organisations (Controllers).
-Our clients – that’s you, the employers, accountants and payroll bureaus – fall under the umbrella of Controllers.
-In exercising our responsibilities as a Processor, we also aim to ensure that you remain compliant with the same ease to which you’ve become accustomed.
+As a processor in terms of Article 4, SimplePay processes data on behalf of other organisations (Controllers).
+In exercising our responsibilities as a processor, we also aim to ensure that you remain compliant with the same ease to which you’ve become accustomed.

-That’s why, although we have always taken our privacy obligations seriously, we embarked on a thorough and multi-faceted programme to identify and rectify any shortcomings in our policies and / or processes.
+That’s why, although we always have and always will take our privacy obligations seriously, in 2018 we embarked on a thorough and multi-faceted programme to identify and rectify any shortcomings in our policies and / or processes.
 Luckily, as privacy and confidentiality are cornerstones of our system and culture, we found we were already largely compliant.
-Below are some of the projects we’ve undertaken to ensure any compliance gaps were closed:
+Below are some of the projects we’ve undertaken since the GDPR’s enactment to ensure any compliance gaps were closed:

 EXERCISE OF DATA SUBJECTS’ RIGHTS